Nazi collaborator monuments in Romania

-Beiuș and five other towns — For most of WWII, Romania was ruled by the dictator Ion Antonescu (1882–1946), a Nazi ally seen with Hitler in the photo below, June 1941.
+Beiuș and eight other towns — For most of WWII, Romania was ruled by the dictator Ion Antonescu (1882–1946), a Nazi ally seen with Hitler in the photo below, June 1941.

 During this time, Romania ran with the blood of over 400,000 Jews and Roma, who were butchered in pogroms, gunned down in ravines, imprisoned in unspeakable conditions, and deported to concentration camps for elimination.
 In 2004, a commission of international Holocaust experts concluded that “Romania bears responsibility for the deaths of more Jews than any country other than Germany itself.”

 Many thanks to Emanuel Plopeanu for his detailed guidance on Antonescu and Alexianu rehabilitation.
-His commentary on the Antonescu street in Constanța here, in Romanian (Google translation here).
+See his commentary on the Antonescu street in Constanța here, in Romanian (Google translation here).
 Thank you also to Marius Cazan and Maximillian Marco Katz for sharing their deep knowledge of Holocaust whitewashing in Romania.